-Case Law is a major source of law even in areas governed by legislation.
-Case law research involves reading judgments and understanding the reasons behind how the law has been applied by the judge.
+Case law is a major source of law even in areas governed by legislation.
+Case law research involves reading judgments and understanding the reasoning behind how the law has been applied by the judge.

 Edith Cowan University acknowledges and respects the Noongar people, who are

 the traditional custodians of the land upon which its campuses stand and its programs

 In particular ECU pays its respects to the Elders, past and present, of the Noongar people, and embrace their culture, wisdom and knowledge.